gedigital-apm/px-slider/README.md

 ### Layout

-The slider will always take the full-width of whatever container it is in.
+The `px-slider` will always take the full-width of whatever container it is in.
 If resized or made visible for the first time (if the slider was in a modal for example) then the slider will need to be notified through the [iron-resizable-behavior](https://elements.polymer-project.org/elements/iron-resizable-behavior?active=Polymer.IronResizableBehavior), by - for example - manually calling `notifyResize()` on it.

 ## Documentation